Browse the Guide:

 of the Department of Architecture, Virginia Polytechnic Institute and

 MARTIN, THOMAS R. (b. abt.
 1848).
-LETTER, 1861.
+LETTERS, 1861, 1863.
 0.1 cu. ft.
-Letter written by Pvt Thomas R. Martin, Company F, 10th Virginia Cavalry (1st Cavalry Regiment, Wise Legion).
-Dated September 22, 1861 and written from Sewell, VA (now WV).
+Letters written by Pvt Thomas R. Martin, Company F, 10th Virginia Cavalry (1st Cavalry Regiment, Wise Legion) to his parents.
+One letter is dated September 22, 1861 and written from Sewell, VA (now WV).
 Martin reports on recent events, including the Battle of Carnifax Ferry.
 He notes recent war news, as well as his unit's current position and winter plans.
-Finding aid available on Virginia Heritage database.
+A second letter was written from Gordonsville in May 1963 and discusses his recent activities with his regiment.
+Finding aid available online.
 Ms2012-011.

 MASON, EBENEZER E. (1829-1910).
 DIARY, 1864-1865.
 0.1 cu. ft.
 Maine, and later, Virginia resident; local magistrate and a member of the Accotink Home Guard; delegate to the Second Wheeling Convention and the Restored Virginia Government Convention.
 Collection includes Mason's diary from parts of 1864 and 1865; entries typically note the weather of the day as well whether or not Congress was in session; some newspaper clippings between pages.
 Finding aid available online.
 Ms2012-063.

 MASSANUTTEN MOUNTAIN [VIRGINIA].
 PHOTOGRAPH, n.d.
 0.1 cu. ft.
 Mountain ridge in Virginia's Shenandoah Valley.
 Early twentieth century photograph taken from the mountain and overlooking Woodstock, Virginia to the west.
-Photograph by local photographer Hugh Morrison, Jr. Finding aid available in EAD on the Virginia Heritage database.
+Photograph by local photographer Hugh Morrison, Jr. Finding aid available online.
 Ms2008-066.

 MASSEY, ARTHUR B. (1889-1982).
 PAPERS, 1902-1961.
 0.5 cu. ft.
 Plant pathologist, assistant professor of botany at Alabama Polytechnic Institute, professor of biology at Virginia Tech, and member of the Virginia Academy of

 Science.
 Field notes; essays and studies; laboratory course outlines; printed materials; and photographs of trees on the Virginia Tech campus (with identifying notes).
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms1962-002.

 MATHEWS COURT HOUSE [VIRGINIA].
 ACCOUNT BOOKS, 1838-1874.
 0.9 cu. ft.
 Mathews County, Virginia, general store, likely operated by Francis Armistead and a succession of partners.
 Three day books, detailing customer purchases.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms1940-021.

 MATTHEW, HIRAM.
 CORRESPONDENCE, 1863-65.
 0.1 cu. ft.
 Twenty-one